Myth: A widely held but false notion

 In the sale of a horse, there are two principals: the seller and the buyer.
 Their interests in the transaction are understandably different; the seller wants the highest price for his or her horse, while the buyer wants to spend as little money as possible.

 Consider the plight of a single bloodstock agent trying to fulfill his fiduciary duty by representing the best interests of two competing parties.
 Negotiating in good faith to get the highest price for the seller and the lowest price for the buyer—for the same horse—is extremely difficult.
-It may be impossible without breaching the fiduciary duty owed to one of the parties.
+It might be impossible without breaching the fiduciary duty owed to one of the parties.

 The conflict of interest inherent in dual agency, along with the potential for hidden commissions, under-the-table deals and kickbacks, has led at least three states to enact legislation to regulate the practice in horse sales.
-(Dual agency may be addressed in a general fashion by laws in other states, but Kentucky, California and Florida currently have dual agency statutes aimed specifically at horse sales.)
+(Dual agency might be addressed in a general fashion by laws in other states, but Kentucky, California and Florida currently have dual agency statutes aimed specifically at horse sales.)

 These equine-specific statutes do not prohibit dual agency.
 Instead, they require transparency in horse sales to protect both the buyer and seller.
 Horse sales must be accompanied by a written bill of sale that includes the purchase price and is signed by both parties; dual agency is permissible if both the seller and buyer are informed that one agent is representing them both and if they agree in writing.
 Hidden commissions and other incentives to the agent must be disclosed.
 Penalties for violations of these statutes can be severe.